leangjia/blender_docs/trunk/blender_docs/manual/addons/3d_view/vr_scene_inspection.rst

 VR Scene Inspection
 *******************

 The :abbr:`VR (Virtual Reality)` Scene Inspection add-on exposes and extends the native virtual reality features of Blender in the user interface.
-The feature set is limited to scene inspection use-cases.
-More advanced use-cases may be enabled through further developments inside of Blender.
+The feature set is limited to scene inspection use cases.
+More advanced use-cases may be enabled through further development inside of Blender.

 VR support in Blender is based on the OpenXR specification and requires some set up steps.
-These are explained in the :ref:`Head-mounted displays<hardware-head-mounted-displays>` section.
+These are explained in the :ref:`Head-Mounted Displays (HMD) <hardware-head-mounted-displays>` section.

 Activation